 Consent from a patient signals informed agreement for the treatment or intervention to go ahead.
 The requirement to seek patient consent is therefore a strong expression of the moral obligation to respect patient autonomy.
 It is also required by law.

-On a practical level, many of the most challenging ethical dilemmas faced by health professionals arise where there may be doubts about an individual’s ability to consent to treatment.
+On a practical level, many of the most challenging ethical dilemmas faced by healthcare professionals arise where there may be doubts about an individual’s ability to consent to treatment.
 Here, we look at consent in relation to adults who have the ability to make decisions.
-Later, we'll look at consent in relation to children and at adults lacking capacity.
+Later, we'll look at consent in relation to children and adults lacking capacity.

 What the law says